 — Finnish star duo for the first time in Norway.

-It's not often that one of Finland's most sought-after cellists makes the trip to Norway.
-In April we were lucky enough to experience Senja Rummukainen in University Aula , and now she finally arrives Ramme In collaboration with pianist Ossi Tanner, who is praised by critics for his poetic, rich and lyrical playing, they give us a programme filled with Finnish power and fervor.
+It is not often that one of Finland's most in-demand cellists makes a trip to Norway.
+In April, we were lucky enough to experience Senja Rummukainen in the University Aula, and now she is finally coming to Ramme.
+In collaboration with pianist Ossi Tanner, lauded by critics for his poetic, rich, and lyrical playing, they will present a programme filled with Finnish power and heartfelt emotion.

-The program is wide-ranging: Debussy's cello sonata is concise and witty with abrupt changes, while Sibelius ' short pieces from op.
-77 have a quiet and almost devotional calm.
-Brahms ' sonata in E minor is considered one of the undisputed highlights of cello literature, and is the dark and passionate main work of this concert.
+The programme is wide-ranging: Debussy's Cello Sonata is concise and witty with abrupt shifts, while Sibelius' short pieces from Op.
+77 possess a quiet and almost reverent calm.
+Brahms' Sonata in E minor is considered an undisputed highlight of cello literature, and is the dark and passionate centrepiece of this concert.

-In the middle of it all we find composer, pianist and conductor Olli Mustonen's charismatic and very popular cello sonata from 2006.
-We will also get to know Mustonen better when he himself plays with the Engegård Quartet with us this autumn.
-But first: Finnish, young finesse in Havlystparken.
+At the heart of it all, we find composer, pianist, and conductor Olli Mustonen's charismatic and very popular cello sonata from 2006.
+We will also get to know Mustonen better when he performs with the Engegård Quartet here this autumn.
+But first: Finnish, youthful finesse in Havlystparken.
 Welcome!

 Senja Rummukainen cello